dialogic-godot/dialogic/README.md

 v0.6 - WIP
  - Splitting the main script into smaller pieces
  - Characters
+   - Characters welcome screen when there are 0
+   - Autosave enabled on characters
    - Different display name
    - Added Default Speaker setting